syoyo/tinyexr/README.md

   - [ ] Tile format with LoD(load).
   - [ ] Tile format with no LoD(save).
   - [ ] Tile format with LoD(save).
-- [ ] Support for various compression type.
+- [ ] Support for custom compression type.
   - [ ] zfp compression(Not in OpenEXR spec, though)
 - [x] Multi-channel.
 - [ ] Multi-part(EXR2.0)